saeedvaziry/laravel-filemanager/README.md

 # Laravel Filemanager

-This is a simple ``laravel 5.2`` package that allows you to manage your files in your application.
+This is a simple laravel package that allows you to manage your files in your application.

+# Requirements

+- Laravel 5.2

 ## Demo